wp-plugins/multisite-language-switcher/readme.txt

 * activate the plugin in your plugin page
 * set some configuration in Options -> Multisite Language Switcher
 * set the relations of your pages and posts in Posts -> Edit or Page -> Edit
+* set the relations of your categories and tags in Posts -> Categories or Post -> Tags
 * now you can use the widget and/or the content_filter which displays a hint if a translation is available
 * optionally you can use a line like _<?php if (function_exists("the_msls")) the_msls(); ?>_ directly in your theme-files

 == Changelog ==

+= 0.6 =
+* new: relations between categories and tags in different languages

 = 0.5 =
 * language file for nl_NL added